levisantosp/ishowfinance/README.md

 # [ishowfinance.com](https://ishowfinance.com/)
 [ishowfinance.com](https://ishowfinance.com/) is a simple and powerful platform to manage your business finances.
-Track income and expenses, organize categories, and keep your team on the same page.
+Track revenue and expenses, organize categories, and keep your team on the same page.

 ---